Mabrey scores 18, No. 1 Notre Dame routs Wake Forest 78-48

 SOUTH BEND, Ind.
-(AP) — Marina Mabrey scored 18 points and No. 1 Notre Dame dominated from start to finish in a 78-48 victory over Wake Forest on Sunday.
+(AP) — With her off-campus roommate Arike Ogunbowale struggling, Marina Mabrey took over the scoring load for No. 1 Notre Dame in a wire-to-wire 78-48 victory over Wake Forest on Sunday.

+“It happens to everyone,” Mabrey said after scoring 18 points while Ogunbowale, averaging 22.6 points a game coming in, was held to four points on 1-of-11 shooting.
+“I’m confident the next game she will be ready to go — she got the misses out of the way.”

-Jessica Shepard had 16 points while Brianna Turner had 14 points and 12 rebounds for the Fighting Irish (16-1, 4-0 Atlantic Coast Conference), who got a rare off-day from leading scorer Arike Ogunbowale.
-Ogunbowale, who had 30 points Thursday in Notre Dame’s 82-68 win over No. 2 Louisville, saw her 37-game double-digit scoring streak end.
-She scored just four points on 1-of-11 shooting from the field.
+Mabrey hit 7 of 11 shots, including 4 3-pointers, and had seven rebounds and four assists in 27 minutes.
+Ogunbowale, who scored 30 points Thursday in Notre Dame’s 82-68 victory over No. 2 Louisville, saw her 37-game double-digit scoring streak end despite playing a team-high 29 minutes.

-But roommate Mabrey hit 7 of 11 shots, including 4 of 7 3-pointers, and had seven rebounds and four assists.
-Shepard finished with six rebounds, five assists and four steals.
+“Sometimes you just have that kind of day,” Notre Dame coach Muffet McGraw said.
+“Coming off a big game like Louisville, she just struggled to find her shot and her rhythm.
+But she did some other things (five assists).”

 Most Read Sports Stories